navgurukul/newton/introduction-of-python/how-to-begin.md

 ```
 Now think that, what will you do to stop the code given above?

 Similarly, in this way only codes will be written in the whole course.
 You will be required to run the code in this way only.
-To run this code, you need to open an application named as Terminal on your laptop.
+To run this code, you need to open an application named as Terminal on your laptop or open **Playground** on Meraki application.
 After opening it, you need to type the python code and then run it.

 ## Very Important Rules
 - Execute each example on **python shell**.
 If you are not doing this, you are making a fool of yourself.
 - By copy-pasting the code, you will not be able to understand properly.
 You should write each code by yourself and then run it.
 - Words written in `UPPER CASE` or **bold letters** are very important.
 Learn them, you will come across them many times.
--During the Course, you need to answer some questions at many places.
+- During the Course, you need to answer some questions at many places.
 To give answers, you can upload a file.